VershimaKelvin/VershimaKelvin/README.md

 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate on anything that solves any problem
 - 💬 Ask me about writing clean and structured code
-- 📫 2022 goals: Build at least 10 fully functional apps, contribute more to open source, release another version of Easypass😄(been lazy about it)
-- ⚡ Fun fact: I enjoy taking risk thats why i trade Forex😄
+- ⚡ Fun fact: I enjoy taking risk

 ### 🤝Connect with me
 <p align="left">